syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Toolbar.md

 ---
 layout: post
-title: Toolbar with Grid widget for ASP.NET Core | Syncfusion
+title: Toolbar with Grid widget for ASP.NET Core Control | Syncfusion
 description: Learn here about toolbar support in Syncfusion Essential ASP.NET Core Grid Control, its elements, and more.
 platform: aspnet-core
 control: Grid